Paddle Access Points in This Area of Connecticut

 This information is a general guide only.
 Rivers are a dynamic environment where flow and difficulty changes with water level and hazards vary with time.

 Rivers Alliance of CT makes no claim whatsoever that the rivers/waters described are safe in all or any conditions, or that the waters are suitable or safe

 The information on access points comes from sources that are independent of Rivers Alliance.
 We cannot guarantee, and accept no responsibility for, the

 This information should not be taken as advice to trespass.

-The decision to paddle must be yours alone - if you are not sure, don't paddle!
+The decision to paddle must be yours alone - if you are not sure of skill, don't paddle!

-Connecticut Water Trails, a program of Rivers Alliance of Connecticut
+Connecticut Water Trails, a program of R.s Alliance of Connecticut